 - Financial advisors that are working alone or as part of financial advisory firms.
 Our principal value proposition aimed at financial advisors working alone or as part of financial advisory firms is that our technology platforms allow them to compete effectively with financial advisors employed by large financial institutions.
 Envestnet can provide these advisors with access to as many or more of the investment solutions and services that are typically available to financial advisors working at the largest firms. - Enterprise clients in wealth management.
 We provide enterprise clients with customized, private-labeled technology platforms that enable them to support their affiliated financial advisors with a broad range of investment solutions and services.
-Our contracts with enterprise clients establish the applicable terms and conditions, including pricing terms, service level agreements and basic platform configurations. - Financial institutions.
+Our contracts with enterprise clients establish the applicable terms and conditions, including pricing terms, service level agreements and basic platform configurations.

+- Financial institutions.
 We serve global banks through financial applications.
 Envestnet | Yodlee Retail Banking solution is a set of innovative FinApps providing consumers with a clear picture and greater insight into their financial lives.
 It enables customers to consolidate all their financial account information in one place, giving them a better handle on their money.
-Personalized tools allow them to manage, and meet, their financial goals which in turn makes them more engaged and more loyal customers.
-We estimate that our current network of FI customers alone reaches more than 100 million end users, representing a significant opportunity to grow our paid user base within existing customers. - Other financial technology providers.
+Personalized tools allow them to manage, and meet, their financial goals which in turn makes them more engaged and more loyal customers. - Other financial technology providers.
 We work with a variety of firms who provide technology to the financial services industry.
 We provide FinApps, personal financial management tools and data aggregation capabilities to companies in online lending, e-commerce and payments, digital advice and wealth management, and other web development firms.